Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 The point is that a `background estimate' from step~\ref{ItISysMapReg} may render many terms of $L_u$ lower order, thus considerably simplifying the analysis of asymptotics and decay; see e.g.\ the discussion around~\eqref{EqISysLinTransport}.

-\begin{rmk} Let us compare this strategy to proofs using bootstrap arguments, which are commonly used for global existence problems for non-linear hyperbolic equations as e.g.\ in \cite{ChristodoulouKlainermanStability,LindbladRodnianskiGlobalStability,LukKerrNonlinear}.
+\begin{rmk} Let us compare this strategy to proofs using bootstrap arguments, which are commonly used for global existence problems for nonlinear evolution equations as e.g.\ in \cite{ChristodoulouKlainermanStability,LindbladRodnianskiGlobalStability,LukKerrNonlinear}.
 The choice of bootstrap assumptions is akin to choosing the function space $\cX^\infty$ (and thus implicitly $\cY^\infty$) in step~\ref{ItISysAlg}, while the consistency of the bootstrap assumptions, without obtaining a gain in the constants in the bootstrap, is similar to proving~\eqref{EqISysMap}.
-However, note that the bootstrap operates on a solution of the non-linear equation, whereas we only consider linear equations; the gain in the bootstrap constants thus finds its analogue in the fact that one can make the iteration scheme~\eqref{EqISysSolv} rigorous, e.g.\ using Nash--Moser iteration, and keep low regularity norms of $u_k$ bounded (and $v_k$ decaying with $k$) throughout the iteration scheme.
-In the context in particular of Einstein's equation, a bootstrap argument has the advantage that the gauge condition is automatically satisfied as one is dealing with solutions of the non-linear equation; thus the issue of constraint damping does not arise, whereas we do have to arrange this.
-In return, we gain significant flexibility in the choice of analytic tools for the global study of the linearized equations (e.g.\ methods from microlocal analysis, scattering theory), as used extensively in~\cite{HintzVasyKdSStability}; bootstrap arguments on the other hand are strongly tied to the character of $P(u)$ as a (non-linear) \emph{hyperbolic} and \emph{differential} operator, and it is much less clear how to exploit global information (e.g.\ resonances). \end{rmk}
+However, note that the bootstrap operates on a solution of the nonlinear equation, whereas we only consider linear equations; the gain in the bootstrap constants thus finds its analogue in the fact that one can make the iteration scheme~\eqref{EqISysSolv} rigorous, e.g.\ using Nash--Moser iteration, and keep low regularity norms of $u_k$ bounded (and $v_k$ decaying with $k$) throughout the iteration scheme.
+In the context in particular of Einstein's equation, a bootstrap argument has the advantage that the gauge condition is automatically satisfied as one is dealing with solutions of the nonlinear equation; thus the issue of constraint damping does not arise, whereas we do have to arrange this.
+In return, we gain significant flexibility in the choice of analytic tools for the global study of the linearized equations (e.g.\ methods from microlocal analysis, scattering theory), as used extensively in~\cite{HintzVasyKdSStability}; bootstrap arguments on the other hand are strongly tied to the character of $P(u)$ as a (nonlinear) \emph{hyperbolic} (or parabolic) and \emph{differential} operator, or at least to its locality in `time', and it is much less clear how to exploit global information (e.g.\ resonances). \end{rmk}

-We proceed to describe this strategy for wave equations on Minkowski space before discussing Einstein's equation in \S\ref{SsIEin}.
+Before discussing Einstein's equation in \S\ref{SsIEin}, we first describe this strategy for scalar nonlinear wave equations on Minkowski space.
+The most significant part of the work required to implement this strategy is the analysis of the linear operators called $L_u$ above; we thus begin in~\S\ref{SssISysLin} by explaining how we obtain estimates for solutions of \emph{linear wave equations} on Minkowski space in a manner that will work for linearizations of the gauge-fixed Einstein equation in~\S\ref{SBg}.
+In~\S\ref{SssISysNull}, we then put a few examples of nonlinear scalar equations into the abstract general framework described above, including a discussion of polyhomogeneity (step~\ref{ItISysMore} above) in~\S\ref{SssISysPhg}.